What Is an Industrial Control System?

 The resulting data are usually stored on a compact disc and also printed for assurance, thus creating a set of information that can be accessed again.

-In the block diagram below, the diagram of a data storage system is shown.
-In this system, analog data are read through a multiplexer and then sent from a sampling unit.
-Analog data are usually stored in (A/D) form and, through analog-to-digital converters, are entered into the data storage system.
+In a typical data storage system, analog data are read through a multiplexer and then sent from a sampling unit.
+Analog data are converted by analog-to-digital converters before entering the data storage system.
 Then, using the control unit software, they are converted into engineering units such as degrees Celsius.
 To perform this conversion, the upper and lower limits are first specified, and then a linearization subroutine is used.

 Actuators and final elements